sogou/srpc/docs/en/docs-07-srpc-http.md

 ### 2. Splicing the path of HTTP request

 [README.md](/docs/en/README_cn.md#6-run) shows that the path is concatenated by the service name and the rpc name.
 Moreover, for the above proto file example with the package name `package trpc.test.helloworld;`, the package name also needs to be spliced into the path.
 The splicing paths of **SRPCHttp** and **TRPCHttpClient** are different.
+For **ThriftHttp**, multi service is not supported in SRPC thrift, so no path is required.

 Let's take **curl** as an example: